cryobry/openwrtbuilder/README.md

 # openwrtbuilder

-Build and deploy OpenWRT images using convenient shell-style device profiles.
+Build and deploy OpenWRT images using shell-style device profiles.

+Builds OpenWRT from source code or using the official Image Builder.

 ## Usage